sanfinity-Iot/openremote/Demo-Smart-City.md

 ## A new application

-* Lighting based on weather or traffic conditions
+* Lighting based on pollution, sound, or crowd conditions

 # Environment